Stella0A/Stella0A/README.md

 ## 👋Hi there, I'm Oluwatosin Akindolie

-🔭 Data Analyst/Business Intelligence Analyst sharing about my journey and learnings in tech<br/>
-🌱 Studied Applied Artificial Intelligence and Data Analytics at the University of Bradford, United Kingdom<br/>
+🔭 I'm a Data Analyst/Business Intelligence Analyst with a strong foundation in Research and Statistical analysis focused on helping businesses optimize performance and drive data-driven decisions through advanced analytics and data visualization.  <br/>

 ## 💼Skills and Expertise
 - Programming: Python, SQL